wynand-verwoerd/SSKernel/README.md

 This repository implements the Solution Space Kernel (SSK) analysis of FBA solution spaces, as fully documented in the book:

-W. S. Verwoerd, The Compact Kernel of a Metabolic Flux Balance Solution Space, World Scientific Publishing Co., Singapore, 2022 (to be published); ISBN ???????
+W. S. Verwoerd, The Compact Kernel of a Metabolic Flux Balance Solution Space, World Scientific Publishing Co., Singapore, October 2022 ; ISBN 978-981-12-5583-0, doi:10.1142/12821 .

 as descibed in the following summary.